-The total score pass mark, the thresholds for all functional areas, and the process used to derive them were presented to the CHRL EVC (Table 29) via teleconference on May 18, 2023.
-The committee approved the process and cut scores (which were presented along with the consequent pass rate) for recommendation to HRPA.
+The total score pass mark, the thresholds for all functional areas, and the process used to derive them were presented to the CHRL EVC (Table 29) via teleconference on December 7, 2023.
+The committee approved the process and total score cut score (which were presented along with the consequent pass rate) for recommendation to HRPA.